Daniel-KM/Omeka-S-module-Internationalisation/README.md

 ----

 - [ ] Return original page when it is not translated in a site, instead of an error (virtual instant mirror page).
+- [ ] Add navigation link for the language switcher.
 - [ ] Add links for easier browsing between translated pages.
 - [x] Add a button to duplicate a site (item pool, pages and navigation, relations).
 - [ ] Add a button to duplicate a page or to append blocks of a page to another one.